-The start of 2020 came with an interesting shift in response to deepfake technology, when Facebook announced a ban on manipulated videos and images on their platforms.
-Facebook said it would remove AI-edited content that was likely to mislead people, but added that the ban doesn’t include parody or satire.
+The start of 2020 came with a clear shift in response to deepfake technology, when Facebook announced a ban on manipulated videos and images on their platforms.
+Facebook said it would remove AI-edited content likely to mislead people, but added the ban doesn’t include parody or satire.
 Lawmakers, however, are skeptical as to whether the ban goes far enough to address the root problem: the ongoing spread of disinformation.

 The speed and ease with which a deepfake can be made and deployed, as shown in this article by Ars Technica, have many worried about misuse in the near future, especially with an election on the horizon for the U.S. Many in America, including military leaders, have also weighed in with worries about the speed and ease with which the tech can be used.
 These concerns are heightened by the knowledge that deepfake technology is improving and becoming more accessible.

-However, together with worries surrounding the misuse of this technology, deepfake detection is also improving.
+However, together with worries surrounding the misuse of the technology, deepfake detection is also improving.
 Teams at Microsoft Research and Peking University recently proposed Face X-Ray, a tool that recognizes whether a headshot is fake.
 The tool detects points in a headshot where one image has been blended with another to create a forgery.
-Though the technology is a step in the right direction, the researchers also state their technology is unable to detect a wholly synthetic image.
+Though a step in the right direction, the researchers also state their technology cannot detect a wholly synthetic image.
 This would make it weak against adversarial samples.

-However, most researchers are pointing to improved education as the best mode of defense.
+However, while detection technology develops, many researchers still point to improved education as the best mode of defense.
 They recommend keeping in mind the following questions when viewing video content:

 - Is the video bizarre or exceptional?